 Direct to Consumer - 5.11's DTC channel is comprised of its digital platform, 511tactical.com, its growing network of retail stores as well as its third-party marketplace partners.
-5.11 has significantly expanded its DTC mix in the past five years, with DTC now comprising 43%, 39% and 32% of net sales for the years ended December 31, 2021, 2020 and 2019, respectively.
+5.11 has significantly expanded its DTC mix in the past five years, with DTC now comprising 43%, 43% and 39% of net sales for the years ended December 31, 2022, 2021 and 2020, respectively.
 5.11's website has grown significantly and drives a significant portion of its online sales.
-5.11 also operates 87 company owned retail stores in 27 states, with plans to grow its footprint further.
+5.11 also operates 110 company owned retail stores in 33 states, with plans to grow its footprint further.
 Both the online and company owned retail stores enable 5.11 to maintain direct relationships with consumers, influence the brand experience and better understand shopping preferences and behavior.

 - eCommerce.
-5.11 has grown its ecommerce substantially in the last few years, which has been enabled by continued investment in digital infrastructure capabilities, enhanced consumer experience through increased customization and curation, and a growing global supply chain.
-Since 2017, 5.11 has invested over \$35 million in capabilities to further its eCommerce infrastructure, including a scalable, ERP system and new locations that enable more cost effective and timely delivery for its eCommerce orders. - Retail.
-Since 2011, 5.11 has grown to 87 branded and owned retail locations around the U.S. as of December 31, 2021.
+5.11 has grown its e-commerce substantially in the last few years, which has been enabled by continued investment in digital infrastructure capabilities, enhanced consumer experience through increased customization and curation, and a growing global supply chain.
+Since 2017, 5.11 has invested heavily in capabilities to further its e-commerce infrastructure, including a scalable ERP system and new locations that enable more cost effective and timely delivery for its e-commerce orders. - Retail.
+Since 2011, 5.11 has grown to 110 branded and owned retail locations around the U.S. as of December 31, 2022.
 Its locations provide an opportunity for 5.11 to showcase its diverse product assortment.
 Retail also provides an opportunity to further engage with consumers through the ABR mindset, with in-person, local community events and educational opportunities that elevate the experiential retail experience. - Third-party marketplaces.
 5.11's third-party marketplace partners, such as Amazon, are invaluable tools for its omnichannel presence.
 The collaboration with the some of the largest retailers brings 5.11 increased opportunity from sales and revenue to increased marketing opportunities and brand awareness.
 Yet at the same time, 5.11 is strategic about protecting its 5.11 brand and delivering a consistent consumer experience in the third-party marketplace.

 Wholesale - The Wholesale channel is comprised of Professional Wholesale, Consumer Wholesale and International business.
-Wholesale sales were 57%, 61% and 68% of net sales for the years ended December 31, 2021, 2020 and 2019, respectively.
+Wholesale sales were 57%, 57% and 61% of net sales for the years ended December 31, 2022, 2021 and 2020, respectively.
 The Professional Wholesale channel specializes in demand creation for formal procurement through specification of 5.11 on government contracts around the world.
 The Consumer Wholesale channel is comprised of dealers, outdoor specialty retailers, and military exchanges, serving predominantly Everyday Consumers.
-The International business includes retail locations and International eCommerce sites.
-International products are currently distributed in over 120 countries across the globe, but management believes there is significant opportunity for continued International expansion.
+The International business includes retail locations and International e-commerce sites.
+International products are currently distributed in over 120 countries across the globe.
+Management believes there is significant opportunity for continued International expansion.